jolivain/trusted-firmware-a/docs/plat/arm/arm-build-options.rst

    |FIP in a GPT image|

+-  ``ARM_ZLIB_SUPPORT``: This build flag is used to enable ZLIB support in BL2 for Arm platforms.
+This support is disabled by default.

 For a better understanding of these options, the Arm development platform memory map is explained in the :ref:`Firmware Design`.